buildkite/buildkite-logs/examples/smart-cache/README.md

 5. **Different TTL values** and their effects
 6. **Job status-aware caching** behavior

-The example shows how terminal jobs are cached permanently while non-terminal jobs refresh based on TTL, with metadata stored in blob attributes.
+The example shows how the high-level `Client` API handles terminal jobs by caching them permanently while non-terminal jobs refresh based on TTL, with metadata stored in blob attributes.
+Each example creates separate clients with different storage URLs to demonstrate various caching scenarios.